Wanted:

 Participate in user interviews, testing, & surveys

-Willing to view training videos relevant to your loved one's care needs
+Willing to gain valuable information from training videos relevant to your loved one's care needs

 Covered by Original Medicare (Parts A & B) or a participating Medicare Advantage plan